matplotlib/basemap/README.md

 python -m pip install basemap
 ```

-Otherwise, you will need to install `basemap` from source as follows:
+Otherwise, you will need to install `basemap` from its source hosted
+on GitHub as indicated in the following steps:

 1. Install pre-requisite Python modules:
    - [cython](https://github.com/cython/cython)